🇧🇪

 What's Hiding in the Kitchen

-Beef Tallow in Frites — and the Sauce Trap
+Beef Tallow in Frites and the Fritkot Sauce Trap

 Everywhere

-Traditional Belgian frites are deep-fried in beef tallow — a rendered animal fat invisible on the menu and entirely unknown to most international visitors.
-The distinctive crisp exterior that defines Belgian chip culture comes specifically from ossewit, not vegetable oil.
+Traditional Belgian frites are very often deep-fried in beef tallow, a rendered animal fat invisible on the menu and unknown to most international visitors.
 Most fritkots do not display the frying medium, and staff will not volunteer it unprompted.
 A plain frites order is not vegan-safe without asking directly.
 The second trap: fritkot sauces.
-House mayonnaise is egg-based, and many other house sauces contain egg or dairy.
-Asking about the frying fat and then adding a sauce without checking defeats the purpose — both questions need to be asked separately.
+House mayonnaise is egg-based and many other house sauces contain egg or dairy.
+Both questions need to be asked separately, every time.

 Isinglass in Belgian Ales